-Basic net loss per share of common stock is determined by dividing net loss attributable to common stockholders by the weighted average number of common shares outstanding during the period.
+Basic net income/(loss) per share of common stock is determined by dividing net income/(loss) attributable to common stockholders by the weighted average number of common shares outstanding during the period.
 All classes of common stock are allocated net income/(loss) at the same rate per share.
+The Company does not have any dilutive securities outstanding that would cause basic earnings per share and diluted earnings per share to differ.